dinomatic/docs.dinomatic.com/source/docs/akurai/creating-review-pages.md

 ![akurai-review-fields-bonus](/assets/images/akurai/akurai-review-fields-bonus.png)

 Bonus fields are for defining sportsbook bonuses.
-You can deifne an optional **Shortcode Bonus** if you want to display a different or differently formatted bonus in shortcodes.
+You can define an optional **Shortcode Bonus** if you want to display a different or differently formatted bonus in shortcodes.

 ### Ratings Fields